 - Most importantly, he/she will have to have an excellent knowledge of the rules of baseball.
 One wrong move could affect the outcome of a MLB game.

-Nominations for the 2016 season were accepted through August 1.
+Nominations for the 2017 season will be accepted through August 1.